QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Methods

 \section{Methods}

 The QCell dataset was generated using a multi-step workflow (Fig.~\ref{fig:overview}B): (1) curating a library of biomolecular building blocks and generating initial 3D structures; (2) performing extensive conformational sampling using molecular dynamics or dedicated conformer-generation tools; (3) selecting representative fragments from the resulting ensembles; (4) briefly optimizing the selected fragments with the semi-empirical DFTB+MBD method; and (5) running high-quality quantum-mechanical PBE0+MBD(-NL) calculations.
+Detailed protocols for each molecular class are provided in the subsections below, with scripts available in the accompanying GitHub repository.